-In this article we will look at the volumes and capacities within the lungs, how they can be measured and how they are affected by pathology.
+In this article we will look at the lung volumes and capacities, how they are measured and how they are affected by pathology.

 Increased in pregnancy